Television timeout: Cricket

 In cricket, television timeouts generally occur at the end of some overs as the field switches around, when a wicket falls, during drinks breaks and during intervals.
 In the 2009 season of the Indian Premier League of Twenty20 cricket, the halfway point of each innings contained a seven-and-a-half-minute stoppage of play, two-thirds of which were devoted to advertising time.
 After complaints by viewers and players (criticizing its use as an extended commercial break, and for breaking the flow of the game), these breaks were replaced in the following year by two compulsory "strategic timeouts" of two-and-a-half minutes per innings.
 One must be taken by the bowling team between the 6th to 10th overs, and the batting team between the 11th to 16th overs.

 Curling

 Timeouts in curling occur at the conclusion of each end.
 The game generally resumes before the commercial break ends, so when the broadcast comes back on a few rocks will have already been thrown (in the US).

 Ice hockey

 NHL

-Commercial time-outs are taken after 4-minute intervals at the first stoppages of play after the 14, 10, and 6-minute marks in each period when both teams are at even strength.
+In the NHL, TV timeouts are taken at the first stoppages of play after the 14, 10, and 6-minute marks in each period when both teams are at even strength.
+The off-ice official in the penalty box to the left of the scorer's table will open the penalty box door and turn on a red light, signaling a TV timeout.
+TV timeouts in the NHL last for exactly 120 seconds (2 minutes).
+The red light is turned off at the conclusion of the TV timeout.

-However, there are no commercial time-outs:
+Under the following situations, there are no TV timeouts: